 Can you freeze chili?

-Three bean chili freezes beautifully!
+This 3 bean chili recipe freezes beautifully!
 Freezing is the perfect way to further extend the shelf life of your chili.
 Plus, it’s a great way to save time and money!
 Make a big batch of chili and store the leftovers in your freezer to ensure you have an easy meals on hand for quick lunches and hectic weeknight dinners!

 Store leftover vegetarian chili in airtight containers or heavy-duty freezer bags.
 Properly stored, chili will last 6 months in the freezer.

 - Cool: Allow the chili to cool completely, or at least to room temperature before storing.

 - Proper storage: Transfer the cool chili to a freezer-safe container or zip-closure bag.
 Make sure you leave one-inch of headspace in the container or bag to allow for expansion.
 If using a freezer bag, squeeze excess air out of the bag before sealing closed.

 - Label it: Label the container or bag with the expiration date and transfer to the freezer.

 Pro-tip #1: Portion out individual servings and store in single-size freezer-safe containers or zip-closure bags to have on hand for easy meals!

 Tip #2: To maximize freezer space use heavy-duty freezer bags.
 Lay the bag flat on a small baking sheet and transfer to the freezer.
 Once frozen you can remove the baking sheet.
 Freezing the bag flat on a baking sheet ensures it freezes in a flat, room-saving shape!

-Easy to make, hearty and incredibly flavorful, this vegetarian 3 bean chili is so cozy and delicious you won’t miss the meat at all!
+Easy to make, hearty and incredibly flavorful, this vegetarian 3 bean chili recipe is so cozy and delicious you won’t miss the meat at all!

 Until next week, friends, cheers – to chili sans the beef!